COS301-SE-2025/Secure-File-Sharing-Platform/assets/documentation/service_contracts.md

 ## 7. Versioning

-All APIs follow semantic versioning (v1, v2, etc.) with:
+All APIs would follow semantic versioning (v1, v2, etc.) with:
 - Version in URL path (`/v1/api/files`)
 - Backward compatibility for at least one previous version
 - Deprecation notices in documentation